 There is no escape from the deep sadness that comes with the loss of a friend.
 It is part of life.
 Nevertheless, I feel an immense gratitude for his friendship and the wisdom and insights he shared with me.
 Heinz’s work and that of his colleagues awakened an enormous internal motivation in me to link agriculture to African philosophy and a wish to inspire people to learn about and from African philosophies.

 I only knew prof. Heinz Kimmerle for what became ‘the last 2,5 years of his life’.
 I will therefore refrain from trying to write a summary covering his entire working life and his numerous publications and books.
 You can read more about him on the website of his Foundation for Intercultural Philosophy and Art (IFK) and on Wikipedia.
 He was a much appreciated and respected professor in Africa and Europe.
-Below is an overview of various in memoria written by colleagues and friends.
+Below is an overview of various in memoria written by colleagues and friends of Heinz.

 - ‘Remembering Professor Heinz Kimmerle’ in Journal of World Philosophies (by Pius M. Mosima)